raimu/kephas/Application-Services.md

         //...
     }

+In case a new service implementation with the same contract is defined and the override priority is set to a higher value, than this service implementation will be used and the previous one will be ignored.

+    /// <summary>
+    /// Provides a custom implementation of the <see cref="IRequestProcessor"/> application service contract.
+    /// </summary>
+    [OverridePriority(Priority.High)]
+    public class CustomRequestProcessor : IRequestProcessor
+    {
+        //...
+    }

 ## Multiple services with the same contract
 If the application service contract should allow multiple registered service implementations, set the AllowMultiple option to true in the contract declaration.